zivavissar/BFnS_Structure_Analysis/README.md

 ```

 ##### BnF Iter
-BFSS from commit [complete here] applied with the patches in diff_to_apply.diff should be run with arguments:
+BnF from commit 3981be4426850bdef25bb168ecefe35dfb703149 applied with the patches in diff_to_apply.diff should be run with arguments:
 ```
 ./bafsyn <input instance in qdimacs> > <log of BnF run> 2> [optional furthe log of BnF run]
 ```